bitboxer/bitboxer.de/_posts/2016-12-14-conference-websites.md

 If you offer other services to your visitors, advertise it clearly.
 For example childcare or translation services.
-The more information you give your visitors, the most likely they will feel welcome and buy a ticket.
+The more information you give your visitors, the more likely they will feel welcome and buy a ticket.

 ## Bonus: the alcohol